2FA for Students: The Student’s Guide to Two-Factor Authentication (2FA)

 Something you are (e.g., biometrics, like fingerprints)

-You may still be thinking along the lines of, 'I’ve got nothing they want.'
+You may still be thinking, 'I’ve got nothing they want.'

 Think again!
-Your personally identifiable information is extremely valuable and its theft can have widespread implications.
-While a hacked and locked Instagram account is devastating, your school is trying to prevent phishing attacks, which often targets your largest assets: financial aid, your on-campus job paycheck, and other stipends.
+Your personally identifiable information is extremely valuable, and its theft can have widespread implications.
+While a hacked and locked Instagram account is devastating, your school is trying to prevent phishing attacks—which often target your largest assets: financial aid, on-campus job paycheck, and other stipends.

 With Duo Push, you tap a notification and can access your applications in seconds instead of waiting for a text and entering a password.

-If you want to save even more time, your school may allow you to purchase a U2F token like a Yubikey to authenticate even faster.
-You simply tap a physical USB key plugged into your laptop.
-Check with your school to see if this is an option.
-You may be able to purchase one at the bookstore.
+If you want to save even more time, your school may allow you to purchase a U2F token like a Yubikey, a physical USB key plugged into your laptop, to authenticate even faster.
+Your school may have them available for purchase at the bookstore.